 Our Inner Battle

-During the second Vespers of each term, on the eve of the Lake Swim and the kilometer swims, I always share the same talk with the boys.
+Each summer, I always share the same talk with the boys.
 Since they seem willing to forgive this redundancy, I will repeat it for you as well.
 The talk is about embracing challenges.

 As we talked about the Lake Swim, I offered a view of human nature.